 What is infrared and how can it help your home?
-This winter three of us on our inspection team took a couple of days to take an infrared course through Monroe Infrared.
-One of the value-added services that we home inspectors can add is infrared.
+Our inspection team has taken an infrared course through Monroe Infrared.
 Offering infrared scans helps alleviate fears of the unknown for our clients regarding issues of moisture and water leaks.

 Why should you consider having infrared scans added to your inspection?
 Here’s a few questions you can ask:

 - Does your home feel colder than it should?

 - Do you have an older home (+70 years)?